OpenAPI specification and validation

 Application Firewall >> Reverse Proxy

-2. Open the detail page of each mapping for which you want to enable API validation.
+2. Open the detail page of the basic mapping for which you want to enable API validation.

-6. In the API field, reference the OAS document relevant for this mapping.
+7. In the API field, reference the OAS document relevant for this module.
+For example, login-rest-openapi-8.5.0.json for the Loginapp mapping.

 3. Activate your configuration.